-When the Netflix series "13 Reasons Why" premiered in March 2017, it quickly became one of the most watched—and most controversial—shows of the year.
-It was no surprise that the news of Season 2's May 2018 release continued to get a lot of attention.
+When the Netflix series "13 Reasons Why" premiered in 2017, it quickly became one of the most watched—and most controversial—shows aimed at teen viewers.

 Raising Awareness–and Risk?

-Fans of the series say it increases much-needed awareness about teen suicide, which is currently the second leading cause of death for children and young people 10 to 24 years old.
-In addition to graphic portrayal of suicide, the show also focuses on bullying and cyberbullying, underage drinking, sexual assault, guns in the home, and other topics that can serve a tool to start discussions.
+Fans of the series say it increases much-needed awareness about teen suicide, currently the second leading cause of death for children and young people 10 to 24 years old.
+In addition to graphic portrayal of suicide, the show also focuses on bullying and cyberbullying, underage drinking, sexual assault, guns in the home, school violence, and other discussion-worthy topics.

-As a parent, it is your job to counsel your children and teens about smart and safe media use.
-Dr. Breuner said she also asks her patients (and their parents) how much time they spend on screens and what shows they watch.
+○ As a parent, it is your job to counsel your children and teens about smart and safe media use.
+Dr. Breuner said she also asks her patients (and their parents) how much time they spend on screens and which shows they watch.